amlkteam/toxicity_classification/Milestone3/Project_Proposal.md

 ![attetion](attetion.png)

 Based on the attention analysis visualization,  as we can observe that X-axis is the word tokens/key which attention is being paid, and Y-axis is number of head.
 The intensity of color blue shows attention weights.
-As we can observe, head of 7 has more attention for each token compare with other heads, and some bad words in this sentence has more attention weights between 0.6 and 0.8, which can be a good indicator to predict the comment as toxic.
+As we can observe, head of 7 has more attention for each token compare with other heads, and some bad words in this sentence have more attention weights between 0.6 and 0.8, which can be a good indicator to predict the comment as toxic.
 General speaking, between head of 5 and head of 9 more attention is paid and our model forms a strong composite representations to understand language.